-There is a new and exciting treatment protocol for scoliosis that has been very effective in not only stabilizing scoliosis in children and adults, but also improving the curvature often with dramatic results.
-The treatment is a global approach based on "Scoliosis Systems" and the "SpineCor System".
-It involves specific chiropractic treatment procedures coupled with detailed corrective physiotherapy exercises and at times, the possibility of using a state-of-theart soft brace.
-This brace has huge advantages over the more traditional hard braces because it is worn under a patient's clothes, it is not visible, and it is easy to wear during all activities including sports so there are no physical limitations or self-esteem issues!
-Recent research studies using this type of treatment approach has shown an overall correction/stabilization for 93% of the patients.
+There is a new and exciting treatment protocol for scoliosis that has been very effective, not only in stabilizing scoliosis in children and adults, but in improving the curvature, often with dramatic results.
+The treatment is a global approach based on "Scoliosis Systems" and the "SpineCor System."
+It involves specific chiropractic treatment procedures coupled with detailed corrective physiotherapy exercises and, at times, the possibility of using a state-of-the-art soft brace.
+This brace has huge advantages over the more traditional hard braces, because it is worn under a patient's clothes, is not visible, and is easy to wear during all activities, including sports.
+The soft brace, therefore, doesn't promote physical limitations or self-esteem issues!

+Recent research studies of this type of treatment approach have shown an overall correction/stabilization for 93% of patients.
 In addition, another advanced method of scoliosis diagnostic evaluation and non-invasive treatment utilizes the methods of the CLEAR Institute.

-There is an old saying "As the twig is bent, so grows the tree."
+There is an old saying, "As the twig is bent, so grows the tree."
 It is never too early to begin scoliosis treatment.
-Being proactive instead of reactive is likely to pay off so please, don't wait to get it straight!
+Being proactive instead of reactive is likely to pay off, so please, don't wait to get it straight!

-Dr. Risa Sloves is 1 of 7Chiropractic Physicians in Connecticut with Board Certification in Pediatric and Maternity Care.
-She is also one of the only Chiropractic Physicians in Connecticut with certification in "Scoliosis Systems" utilizing the "SpineCor Technology" as well as certification from the CLEAR Institute for scoliosis treatment.
-She practices with her husband, Dr. Mark Joachim at their office Associates In Family Chiropractic and Natural Health Care, P.C.
-156 East Avenue in Norwalk, CT.
-She can be reached at (203) 838-1555.
-For further information on scoliosis, please also refer to THE SCOLIOSIS CARE FOUNDATION at (800) 391-8837 or www.scoliosiscare.org or Clear-Institute .com.
+Dr. Risa Sloves is one of seven Chiropractic Physicians in Connecticut with Board Certification in Pediatric and Maternity Care.
+She is also one of the only Chiropractic Physicians in Connecticut with certification in "Scoliosis Systems"- utilizing the "SpineCor Technology"- and certification from the CLEAR Institute for scoliosis treatment.
+She practices with her husband, Dr. Mark Joachim at their office Associates In Family Chiropractic and Natural Health Care, P.C., 156 East Avenue, Norwalk.
+She can be reached at 203.838.1555.
+For further information on scoliosis, contact The Scoliosis Care Foundation at 800.391.8837.
+Visit www.scoliosiscare.org or Clear-Institute.com.